 - Component 1 Political participation: democracy and participation, political parties, electoral systems, voting behaviour and the media.
-Core political ideas conservatism, liberalism, socialism - Component 2: UK Government the constitution, parliament, Prime minister and executive, and one from the following anarchism, ecologism, feminism, multiculturalism, nationalism. - Component 3: There are two routes available for component 3 - 1.
-Global sovereignty and globalisation, global governance: political and economic, global governance: human rights and environmental, power and developments, regionalism and the European Union, comparative theories. - 2.
-USA the US Constitution and federalism, US congress, US presidency, US Supreme Court and civil rights, democracy and participation, comparative theories.
+Core political ideas conservatism, liberalism, socialism - Component 2: UK Government the constitution, parliament, Prime minister and executive, and one from the following anarchism, ecologism, feminism, multiculturalism, nationalism. - Component 3: There are two routes available for component 3.
+We currently follow route A - 1.
+Global (route B) sovereignty and globalisation, global governance: political and economic, global governance: human rights and environmental, power and developments, regionalism and the European Union, comparative theories. - 2.
+USA (route A) the US Constitution and federalism, US congress, US presidency, US Supreme Court and civil rights, democracy and participation, comparative theories.